A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: Low-Complexity Algorithm Development

-The DFP-type receiver has significantly enhanced the environment adaptation compared to the FP-type receiver.
-However, their adaptive ability is still limited by the selection of the predefined tradeoff sequence $\rho_l=\epsilon^l$.
-For instance, when $\epsilon$ is small, the receiver quickly converge to the projection-type receiver, making them more suitable when the sensing signal power is strong, but less effective when the sensing signal power is weak.
-To further improve environment adaptation, parallel DFP (PDFP)-type receiver can be used, consisting of multiple DFP-type receiver.
-In the PDFP-type receiver, we assume that $P$ DFP-type receiver simultaneously performs the communication signal detection using different convergence speeds.
-The decreasing sequence of the tradeoff factor for the $p$-th receiver is chosen as $ \rho_{l,p}=\epsilon_p^{l}, p=1,\cdots, P$.
-Once the estimated communication signal $\hat{\mathbf{x}}_{{\rm{c}},p} $, and the target response vector $\hat{\mathbf{h}}_{{\rm{r}},p}$ of all $P$ receiver is obtained, the final communication signal and target response matrix are chosen based on the detector with the minimum square error:
+The DFP-type receiver significantly enhances environment adaptation compared to the FP-type receiver.
+However, its adaptive ability is still limited by the selection of the predefined tradeoff sequence $\rho_l=\epsilon^l$. { For instance, when $\epsilon$ is small, the receiver quickly converges to the projection-type receiver due to the exponential sequence.
+While this completely eliminates sensing interference, it inherently results in an underdetermined observation matrix.
+Thus, this design is more suitable for scenarios with strong sensing signals, but less effective for weak ones where the penalty of an underdetermined system outweighs the benefits of interference nulling.} To further improve environment adaptation, a parallel dynamic flexible projection (PDFP)-type receiver can be used, consisting of multiple DFP-type receivers.
+In the PDFP-type receiver, we assume that $P$ DFP-type receivers simultaneously perform communication signal detection using different convergence speeds.
+The decreasing sequence of the tradeoff factor for the $p$-th receiver is chosen as $\rho_{l,p}=\epsilon_p^{l}, p=1,\cdots, P$.
+Once the estimated communication signal $\hat{\mathbf{x}}_{{\rm{c}},p} $ and the target response vector $\hat{\mathbf{h}}_{{\rm{r}},p}$ of all $P$ receivers are obtained, the final communication signal and target response matrix are chosen based on the detector with the minimum square error: